-Studies published in the medical literature show that using proton therapy is likely to reduce the risk of radiation-induced cancers substantially, even when compared to the most sophisticated forms of traditional (X-ray) radiation, such as IMRT.
-Additionally, some experts have estimated that the risk of a secondary tumor with IMRT is at least 8 times greater than with proton therapy for children with medulloblastoma.3
+Studies show that using proton therapy is likely to reduce the risk of radiation-induced cancers substantially, even when compared to the most sophisticated forms of traditional X-ray radiation, such as IMRT.
+Additionally, some experts have estimated that the risk of a secondary tumor with IMRT is at least 8 times greater than with proton therapy for children with medulloblastoma.5

 Most pediatric patients have few, or very mild, side effects from proton therapy.
 If your child does experience any side effects, these can usually be managed with medications.

 Since a patient receiving proton radiation therapy does not feel, see, or hear anything, the treatment is typically pain-free.
 As a result, most children will be able to lie still for the duration of the treatment.
 However, sedation is occasionally administered if we feel it’s necessary to ensure your child remains still during the treatment.

 Most children are able to participate in normal activities before and after their daily treatments.